jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/virtual/config_virtualbox_netwk.rst

 #.
 Go to Display and move the "Video memory" slider all the way to the right.
     Then tick the "Acceleration" checkbox "Enable 3D Acceleration".
 #.
-Go to General/Advanced and set "Shared Clipboard" and "Drag'n Drop" to
+Go to General/Advanced and set "Shared Clipboard" and drag-and-drop to
     Bidirectional.
 #.
 Go to User Interface/Devices and select "Devices/Insert Guest Additions CD
     image" from the drop down.
 Restart your VM.